Tip Of AI

 A few questions to ask before choosing:

-There's no single "best" tool here it depends on whether you're optimizing for catalog size, cost, latency, or control.
-For most developers just starting out, OpenRouter or CometAPI are the easiest entry points; as your usage scales into production, it's worth layering in a gateway like Portkey or Helicone for visibility into what you're actually spending and calling.
+There's no single "best" tool here - it depends on whether you're optimizing for catalog size, cost, latency, capabilities, or control.
+For most developers just starting out, OpenRouter or CometAPI are the easiest entry points for LLMs, while Runware or Fal.ai are strong starting points for generative media.
+As your usage scales into production, it's worth layering in a gateway like Portkey or Helicone for visibility into what you're actually spending and calling.